tkhamez/neucore/README.md

     * A sample Nginx configuration can be found in the doc directory [nginx.conf](doc/nginx.conf)
 * Java 8+ runtime (only for openapi-generator)

+If your're using the pre-build releases, you only need PHP, a Database and a HTTP Server (not Composer, Node.js or Java).

 #### Install/Update

 Clone the repository or [download](https://github.com/tkhamez/neucore/releases) the distribution